khanheuroland/Calculator/README.md

 4. actor.Multiply().between(number1).and(number2)
 ```

-The number1, number2 are any numbers.
-Can have from 1 to 4 digits.
+The number1, number2 are any numbers less than 10

 ## Expected